 In most cases, dividends are tax exempt, but employers should consult their tax professional.

-Dividends are based on Texas Mutual’s performance and must be approved by the Texas Department of Insurance.
-Dividends are not guaranteed, however, Texas Mutual has paid dividends for 15 consecutive years.
+Dividends are based on performance and therefore are not guaranteed.
+Texas Mutual has, however, distributed dividends for 19 consecutive years.